 200-Hour RYT (Registered Yoga Teacher)

-Be Yoga offers 200-hour teacher training courses in English and Japanese at our studio in Hiroo.
+Be Yoga Japan offers 200-hour teacher training courses in English and Japanese at our studio in Tokyo.

-Our standard course runs three months, including two one-week intensive sessions and weekly lectures.
+Our standard course runs three months.
 The curriculum includes anatomy, physiology, ayurveda, philosophy, safe asana alignment and teaching theory.

-Kumiko Mack, Meg McCreery and other ISHTA Yoga teachers offer primary instruction.
+Kumiko Mack, Kazuko Okuno and other ISHTA Yoga teachers offer primary instruction.
 Guest lecturers provide specialized instruction in anatomy and physiology, Ayurveda and yoga.
 Whether you are aiming to obtain certification to teach yoga, or seeking to deepen your knowledge of yoga, our 200-hour ISHTA teacher training course can serve as a path in your journey.

 Be Yoga Japan is a yoga studio registered to the Yoga Alliance.
 Graduates will be not only registered to Yoga Alliance, but they can also put the RYT (Registered Yoga Teacher) title, which indicates the Yoga Alliance registration, after their names.

 We have received warm compliments from our graduates that lecture contents and classes are very rich and satisfying.
-Because there is a written exam and teaching practical exam at the very end of the course, one can learn in depth anatomy and physiology, get yoga knowledge and teaching experience.
-If you are a prospective yoga instructor or still need to get some comprehensive knowledge, take this opportunity and join us.
+Because there is a written exam and teaching practical exam at the very end of the course, one can deeply anatomy and physiology, get yoga knowledge and teaching experiences.
+If you are a prospective yoga instructor or still need to get some comprehensive knowledge, take this chance and join us.

 Frequently Asked Questions (FAQ)

 Q: I do not plan to teach yoga right away.
-Will I still benefit from taking the TT course?
+Will I still benefit from taking the Teacher Training course?

 A: Yes.
 Many people enroll in the course just to deepen their understanding and personal practice of yoga.
 The curriculum is focused not only on training you to become a teacher, but also on helping you to develop a stronger practice.
 Our students come from many different fields and backgrounds.